Parsely/python-nlp-slides/index.rst

 .. class:: incremental

     * ``nltk.classify``: offers feature-based classifiers such as ``NaiveBayesClassifier`` and ``MaxEntClassifier``.
-These are not highly scalable implementaitons, but they are good enough for testing hypotheses and could be made to school if needed.
+These are not highly scalable implementaitons, but they are good enough for testing hypotheses and could be made to scale if needed.
     * ``nltk.cluster``: offers standard algorithms for grouping documents using e.g. the vector space model, k-means, and ways of visualizing these clusters.

 On the NLTK menu (4)